-Understanding the totality of this triad puts you in a position of heightened awareness and improved perceptual identification of your environment.
+Finding this sweet spot puts you in a position of heightened awareness and improved perceptual identification of your environment.

-Your thoughts will be in total alignment with your actions and you will experience a dramatic decrease in self-doubt and negative self-questioning.
-You will be in absolute balance with the idea of yourself and how to make the best out of it.
+In that state, your thoughts can be in total alignment with your actions and you will experience a dramatic decrease in self-doubt and negative self-questioning, because you will understand the mechanics of the world around you.

 4. Don’t just give.
 Give-Give-Give

 People are more receptive to you when you give first and then ask.
-Although this is true, there is always a better way to win their gratitude.
+Although this is true, there is always a better way to establish strong bonds with others.
 Give, give, give and then ask.

-This is a lesson that, apart from business, also applies to interpersonal dynamics.
+This is a lesson that mainly pertains to business but it also applies to interpersonal dynamics.
 It is a lesson that helped me improve dramatically every aspect of my life.
 It helped me redefine my friendships and at the same time distinguish the people that mattered the most.

 5. Don’t be arrogant.
 Be confident.

-As soon as you have an established set of values that result to a powerful and authentic identity, there is nothing you need to prove.
+As soon as you have an established set of values that result in a congruent and authentic identity, there is nothing you need to prove.

 You know exactly who you are and what you want.
 You are a strong, self-reliant character who leaves no room for questioning and you know how to express yourself in an elegant manner.

-You never feel the need to impress, because you know that trying hard comes from a place of insecurity and insecurity is a sign of weakness.
+You never feel the need to impress, because you know that trying hard comes from a place of insecurity.

-You are in peace with yourself, you know your strengths and you know how to use them so people can respect you.
+You are in peace with yourself, you know your strengths, and you know how to navigate yourself properly within society.